khavieya/NLTK/README.md

 # NLTK
 **Tokenization**
-This is a code for NLP basic tokenization
+This is a code for NLP basic word seggregation.